3 Ninjas (film): Box office

 The film opened at the box office in the #4 position, and by the end of its 6-week run in theaters grossed US$29,000,301 domestically.
 Considering that the film was budgeted at $2.5 million, it was a huge financial success, and turned out to be the most profitable film of the year in terms of cost-to-gross ratio.

-Legacy

-Each April, Slade, Power and Treanor host an annual screening and Q&A in Oak Park, a neighborhood in Ventura County, where the movie was filmed.